FAQs: Overseas Employees and Contractors

 Foreign Housing Exclusion

-A qualification for the foreign earned income exclusion (FEIE) is a default qualification to claim deductions for foreign housing costs.
+In addition to the foreign earned income exclusion a Taxpayer can claim a foreign housing allowance.
 If the employer is covering the cost of foreign housing for an employee, this housing exclusion amount will be claimed on Form 2555.
-If the employee is responsible for his/her own housing out of regular payroll, he/she can deduct the amount from Form 1040.
+In addition, if the employee is responsible for his/her own housing out of regular payroll, he/she can deduct the amount using the foreign housing allowance.
 The deductible amount is different in each host country, and specific allowable deductions and amounts can be found on Form 2555 Instructions.

 Generally deductible items include furnishings, insurance on property, rent, repairs, residential parking fees, and utilities excluding phone.
 Things deemed lavish or unnecessary, such as pay television, will not qualify as deductions.
-Other things that do not qualify are taxes, domestic labor (maids, cooks, etc.), furniture purchases and property depreciation.
+Other things that do not qualify are taxes, domestic labor (maids, cooks, etc.), mortgage payments for the foreign residence and property depreciation.

 Of course, there are limits as to the amount of your expenses you can deduct, and these limits are determined by the FEIE limits (as a side note: you can claim the income exclusion, the housing exclusion, or both, but you can’t exclude the same income for both).
-The 2018 FEIE is set at $103,900 (meaning that is the amount of foreign income that can be excluded from income reported to the IRS, if the FEIE is claimed).
+The 2023 FEIE is set at $120,000 (meaning that is the amount of foreign income that can be excluded from income reported to the IRS, if the FEIE is claimed).
 In regards to your housing deduction, you can normally expect to deduct no more than 30% of the FEIE limit.
-So, in 2018, one could deduct up to $31,170 (30% of $103,900).
+So, in 2023, one could deduct up to $36,000 (30% of $120,000).
 However, it is important to understand that only qualified foreign housing deductions beyond the first 16% of the FEIE are deductible regardless.
 This severely limits the benefit of the housing exclusion for many taxpayers.
+To reiterate, if you are earning more than $120,000 in 2023 and are paying foreign housing costs, you may be able to exclude additional income on your tax return using the foreign housing allowance.

 Foreign Tax Credit